awsdocs/aws-freertos-docs/doc_source/userguide/freertos-ota-dev.md

 You can use [Code Signing for AWS IoT](https://docs.aws.amazon.com/signer/latest/developerguide/Welcome.html) to sign your files, or you can sign your files with your own code\-signing tools\.

-When you create an OTA update, the [OTA Update Manager Service](ota-manager.md) creates an [AWS IoT job](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html) to notify your devices that an update is available\.
+When you create an OTA update, the [OTA Update Manager service](ota-manager.md) creates an [AWS IoT job](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html) to notify your devices that an update is available\.
 The OTA demo application runs on your device and creates a FreeRTOS task that subscribes to notification topics for AWS IoT jobs and listens for update messages\.
-When an update is available, the OTA agent publishes requests to AWS IoT  and receives updates  using the HTTP or MQTT protocol, depending on the settings you chose\.
-The OTA agent  checks the digital signature of the downloaded files and, if the files are valid, installs the firmware update\.
-If you don't use the FreeRTOS OTA Update demo application, you must integrate the [OTA Agent Library](ota-agent-library.md) into your own application to get the firmware update capability\.
+When an update is available, the OTA Agent publishes requests to AWS IoT  and receives updates  using the HTTP or MQTT protocol, depending on the settings you chose\.
+The OTA Agent  checks the digital signature of the downloaded files and, if the files are valid, installs the firmware update\.
+If you don't use the FreeRTOS OTA Update demo application, you must integrate the [OTA Agent library](ota-agent-library.md) into your own application to get the firmware update capability\.

 FreeRTOS over\-the\-air updates make it possible for you to:
 + Digitally sign firmware before deployment\.